 - You’re overwhelmed by your student loan debt.
 If you have a high amount of student loan debt, it can be hard to know how to handle it.
 A student loan counselor can help you clearly understand the state of your student loans as well as how to manage and repay them.

 - You’re unsure which repayment strategy is right for you.
 Federal student loan borrowers have access to several different repayment plans.
 With a student loan counselor, you can choose the option that best suits your financial situation.

 - You want to save time on researching repayment options.
-While there are plenty of free resources for student loan repayment strategies available online, it can be time consuming to sort through it as well as to decide which option is right for you.
+While there are plenty of free resources for student loan repayment strategies available online, it can be time-consuming to sort through them as well as to decide which option is right for you.
 A student loan counselor can break this information down in easy-to-understand terms and can save you time on sifting through all of it on your own.